 Having spent the greater part of the day yesterday in my friend's kitchen I've been reflecting about some of my greatest travel meals.
 This one at Ai Marmi in #Rome is high on that list.
 The unpretentiousness of this restaurant was surprising given the lovely marble topped tables and line to get in.
 Filled with local families and busting at the seams, this was the Rome I was hoping for!
 What makes a #goodmeal?
 When was your last good meal?
 I'd love to know!
 Tip: The eggplant pizza was out of this world good!!!

 My last, and most recent, mind-blowing food experience was in San Francisco's Chinatown.
-We lined up and waited for one of the most delicious, spiciest meals ever.
+We lined up and waited for Z & Y for one of the most delicious, spiciest meals ever.
 The menu is full of traditional Szechuan dishes, including the three we ordered: Chicken with Explosive Chili Pepper, Wonton With Spicy Peanut Sauce and Tan Tan Noodle.
-Do yourself, and your sinuses, a favor and GO TO HERE!
+Do yourself, and your sinuses, a favor and GO HERE!